The build

 | Phase 1Getting the data in clean | ||

-| Making every source legibleCalls, emails, tickets, Slack, and docs all arrive bloated — HTML, quoted replies, signatures, large attachments.
-Fed raw, they inflate token cost and blow context windows. | We clean and compress each source on ingest: strip noise, extract what matters from attachments, shrink transcripts, without losing meaning. | It's the difference between a query that costs cents and one that costs dollars, on every call. |
+| Making every source legibleCalls, emails, tickets, Slack, and docs all arrive bloated — HTML, quoted replies, signatures, large attachments, and duplicate copies of the same message or meeting.
+Fed to a model raw, all of that inflates token cost and blows past context windows. | We clean and compress every source on ingest: strip noise, spot exact and near-duplicate records across sources, extract what matters from attachments, and shrink transcripts, all without losing meaning. | It’s the difference between a query that costs cents and one that costs dollars, on every call. |

 | Phase 2Making it usable by a model | ||

-| Making answers reproduciblePoint a model at raw data and it samples differently each run — a good answer one day, a wrong one the next, from the same prompt. | We pre-join and pre-process data into stable, reusable results, so the same question returns the same thing. | People stop trusting a tool the moment they can't reproduce their own results. |
+| Making answers reproduciblePoint a model at raw data and it samples differently each run.
+The same prompt can produce a good answer one day and a wrong one the next. | We pre-join and pre-process the data into stable, reusable results, so the same question returns the same answer every time. | People stop trusting a tool the moment they can’t reproduce their own results. |

 | Giving raw data structureRaw data is an undifferentiated pile.
-To answer "what's urgent this week" or "show me product feedback," something has to label each item as it lands. | We categorize and score every source for type and urgency on ingest, so the model can filter instead of re-reading everything. | Without it, every question re-scans everything — slow, expensive, inconsistent. |
+To answer a question like “what’s urgent this week” or “show me product feedback,” something has to label each item as it comes in. | We categorize and score every item for type and urgency on ingest, so a model can filter for what it needs instead of re-reading everything. | Without that labeling, every question re-scans everything.
+That’s slow, expensive, and it gives inconsistent answers. |

-| Phase 3Running it for real | ||
+| Phase 4Running it for real | ||

 | Surviving productionA model call times out and the job queue jams.
-A large backfill starves everything else.
-Oversized inputs just fail.
-Scheduled jobs break on timezones and DST, and orphan themselves when a record is deleted. | A state-machine pipeline with throttled loads, retry-and-shrink on oversized inputs, failure recovery, and a scheduler that handles timezones, DST, overlaps, and cleanup. | A pipeline that jams on the first timeout, or a recurring job that silently stops firing, isn't something a team will rely on. |
+A large backfill starves every other job waiting behind it.
+Oversized inputs simply fail.
+Scheduled jobs break across time zones and when clocks change for daylight saving, and a job can be orphaned when the record it depends on gets deleted. | We built our pipeline to recover from failures on its own, retry safely, and keep jobs running correctly no matter the time zone or the size of the load. | A pipeline that jams on the first timeout, or a recurring job that silently stops firing, isn’t something a team can rely on. |

-| Answering to securityA model plugged straight into your tools sees everything the connected user can see, including what was never locked down.
-The same inbox is signal for one role and noise for another. | One place to control what the model can read and do, with role-aware filtering. | It's usually the first question security asks, and raw connectors don't have a clean answer. |
+| Answering to securityA model plugged straight into your tools sees everything the connected user can see, including anything that was never properly locked down.
+The same inbox can be useful signal for one role and a liability for another. | We built one place to control what a model can read and do, based on each person’s role. | This is usually the first question your security team asks, and raw connectors don’t have a clean answer for it. |

-| Explaining what happenedWhen the model acts, or an answer looks off, you need to know what it read, what it changed, and how to roll it back. | An audit trail across the system that persists after records are deleted. | Without it you can't pass a security review or explain what the model actually did. |
+| Explaining what happenedWhen a model takes an action, or gives an answer that looks off, someone needs to know what the model read, what the model changed, and how to undo that change. | We keep an audit trail across the whole system, one that persists even after the underlying records are deleted. | Without that trail, you can’t pass a security review or explain what the model actually did. |

-| Keeping the connections aliveVendors change APIs without notice.
+| Keeping the connections aliveVendors change their APIs without notice.
 OAuth tokens expire.
-A recorder sends malformed data.
-A customer's meetings just stop showing up. | Maintained connectors for tools like Zoom, Slack, HubSpot, and Salesforce, plus the upkeep to keep them working. | This work is never finished — someone owns every vendor's changes, permanently. |
+A recorder sends bad data.
+A customer’s meetings just stop showing up one day, for no obvious reason. | We maintain live connectors for tools like Zoom, Slack, HubSpot, and Salesforce, and we do the ongoing work of keeping each one working as the vendor changes things on their end. | This work never finishes.
+Someone has to own every vendor’s changes, permanently. |

 What it adds up to